franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 ![The standard OpenProject date picker with different elements highlighted](openproject_user_guide_date_picker.png)

-1. **Information banner** on top of date picker will state what scheduling mode is selected and if there are possible date constraints due to existing work package relations.
+1. The **information banner** on top of date picker will state what scheduling mode is selected and if there are possible date constraints due to existing work package relations.
 The message will vary depending on the scheduling mode selected and the existing work package relations.
+This banner is only shown for work packages that have relations
-2. **Show relations** button on the right end of the information banner.
-Clicking the button will open a Gantt chart view of the work package in question and display all related work packages.
+2. The **show relations** button on the banner will open a Gantt chart view showing an overview of all directly-related work packages
-3. **Tab selector**, that includes related work packages, split into *Predecessors*, *Successors* and *Children*.
+3. The **Relation tabs** let you see a list of relevant relations for the current work pacakges: *predecessors*, *successors* or *children*
-4. **Scheduling mode switch**, that allows selecting [manual](#manual-scheduling) or [automatic](#automatic-scheduling) mode.
+4. The **scheduling mode toggle** allows you to switch between [manual](#manual-scheduling) and [automatic](#automatic-scheduling) modes
-5. **Working days only** switch.
+5. The **Working days only** switch lets you switch between counting only working days or all days to the total duration
-6. Start date, finish date and duration input fields.
+6. **Start date**, **finish date** and **duration** input fields
-7. Mini calendars for date range preview.
+7. **Mini calendars** for date range preview
-8. Save and cancel buttons.
+8. **Save** and **cancel** buttons.

 ## Information and warning banners